zimmski/tavor/doc/format.md

 ## <a name="grouping"></a>Grouping

 Tokens can be grouped using parenthesis.
-A group starts with <code>(</code> and ends with <code>)</code> and is a token on its own.
+A group starts with `(` and ends with `)` and is a token on its own.
 This means that it can be mixed with other tokens.
 Additionally, a group starts a new scope between its parenthesis and can therefore hold a sequence of tokens.
-The tokens between the parenthesis is called the <code>group body</code>.
+The tokens between the parenthesis is called the `group body`.

-The following example declares that the token <code>START</code> either holds the string "old news" or "new news".
+The following example declares that the token `START` either holds the string "old news" or "new news".

 ```tavor
 START = ("old" | "new") " news"
 ```

 Groups can be nested too.
-For example the following can be used to define that the <code>START</code> token can either hold "a", "b", "1" or "2".
+For example the following can be used to define that the `START` token can either hold "a", "b", "1" or "2".

 ```tavor
 START = (("a" | "b") | (1 | 2))